 #2 Sprinkle Turmeric on Your Food

 There are countless reasons to add turmeric to your diet, and here’s just one more excuse to sprinkle some on your favorite dishes.
-Turmeric holds powerful inflammation-fighting properties, and curcumin, the active compound in turmeric, has been found to reduce LDL cholesterol in studies.
+Turmeric holds powerful properties that support normal levels of inflammation, and curcumin, the active compound in turmeric, has been found to promote heart and circulatory health benefits in studies.

 However, it’s important to note that there is very little curcumin inside turmeric, and it’s very difficult for the body to absorb, so it’s also a good idea to add a powerful curcumin supplement, like Smarter Curcumin, to your daily routine in addition to spicing up your food with turmeric.
 This way you get more of this great healing substance into your body.

 Omega-3 fatty acids, found in things like fatty fish, flaxseeds, avocados, olive oil, and walnuts have long been known to help reduce inflammation in the body.
 However, they have also been found to hold some impressive cardiovascular health benefits, so upping your omega-3’s may help reduce your cholesterol levels.
 Try adding wild-caught salmon or sardines to your diet a couple of nights per week, add some flaxseed to your smoothies, and snack on some walnuts and avocados each day.
 It will do wonders for supporting cardiovascular health, while also reducing inflammation.
 To really boost your omega-3 levels beyond what you can get from your diet, try a natural omega-3 supplement like Smarter Omega 3.